JChristensen/rtc7941x/README.md

 ## Introduction
 Break-out board for the Microchip MCP78411/12 Real-Time Clock.
 Optionally, an MCP9800/02 temperature sensor can be installed on the board.

+For an Arduino library that supports the MCP79412 RTC, see: https://github.com/JChristensen/MCP79412RTC

+For an Arduino library that supports the MCP980x temperature sensor, see: https://github.com/JChristensen/MCP9800